-If you believe you or someone you know may be having a stroke, immediate medical treatment is essential.
-Please call 911 for help.
+If you believe you or someone you know may be having a stroke, emergency medical treatment is essential.
+Call 911 immediately.

 Peripheral Artery Disease (PAD)

-Another diabetic vascular disease is called Peripheral Artery Disease (PAD).
-PAD develops when blood vessels in the legs narrow or become blocked.
-This causes less blood flow to your legs and feet.
-It also puts you at greater risk for heart disease and stroke.
+Peripheral artery disease (PAD) develops when arteries leading to the legs narrow or become blocked.
+This can impact mobility and impact quality of life.
+PAD also puts you at greater risk for heart disease and stroke.

 Your risk of developing PAD increases if you: